zsz12251665/CodeHub/POJ/3461/english.md

 ## Solution

-This problem is completely as same as <a href="/codes/?oj=HDU&pid=1686">HDU 1686</a>.
+This problem is completely as same as [HDU 1686](/HDU/1686/english.md).
 You can go there to find the solution.

 ## Code